Rick is enjoying his coffee in his spacious kitchen overlooking the backyard garden.

 Unmarried – If you’re unmarried, but see it on the horizon, my suggestion is to set your sights on finding a financially compatible match.

 Money is a large component of one’s life and the decisions made with money can translate into other areas that may be undesirable.
 Of course, this largely varies…

 Married – Marriage is the one relationship that needs to be worked on each and every day.
 It’s easy to go with the status quo and put the happiness of your spouse to the wayside.

 It takes work and just like anything in life, there is continued learning that needs to take place.
-A good read to strengthen and improve your marriage is the “5 Love Languages” by Gary Chapman.

 - 10 Life-Changing Money, Health, And Relationship Habits

 - 5 Tools To Manage Your Financial Health